-The school is a long term project to help the community.
+The school is a long-term project to help the community.
 Girls who have to travel a long distance to fetch water do not have the time to attend school, nor do children with diarrhoea.
 Providing a source of clean water is a short term help to the community but one that also helps the school.

 Towards the end of 2013, the Charity built a solar powered bore-hole at the school, to supply clean water to the community and school.
-Apart from a few repairs, the pump and bore-hole have been working well and by the end of 2017, it had produced around 4,000,000 litres of water, an average of about 4000 - 5000L per school day.
+Apart from a few repairs, the pump and bore-hole have been working well and by the end of 2018, it had produced around 5,000,000 litres of water, an average of about 4000 - 5000L per school day.
 The water is being drawn from underground over 500' (160m), just by using the power of the sun.
-The water is used by the community, by the school and by a teaching agriculture plot inside the school.
+The water is used by the community, by the school and by an agricultural teaching plot inside the school.

 At the end of 2014, and in 2015, the Charity received legacies for clean water.
 Part of this money has been spent on a 2nd solar powered bore-hole situated about 5km from the school.
 The long term aim is to build about 5 of these boreholes all situated a similar distance from the school thereby creating an area of about 100 square miles where everyone is within 5km of clean water.
 These have bigger solar powered pumps giving spare water for agriculture.
 Next to each pump is an irrigated 1 acre of growing land where 80 families can grow food - think of English allotments.
-During 2017 we were holding back using the money for new bore-holes whilst the community showed that it could properly manage the first bore-hole.
+During 2018 we held back drilling any new bore-holes whilst the community showed that it could properly manage the first bore-hole.
 A badly managed bore-hole just works until the first breakdown so proper management is essential.
-We expect this agriculture project to greatly enhance the health of the area as well as provide a small income for many families.

-Another use of the clean water legacy has been to repair broken hand pumps.
+Another use of the clean water legacy has been to repair abandoned broken hand pumps.
 These pumps were installed by other charities but then subsequently left broken.
 Eric McKinnon plus his team of water engineers started the repair of hand pumps in October 2015.
-By the end of 2017 they had restored around 400 pumps, providing water to local communities, serving over 200,000 people.
+By the end of 2018 they had restored around 600 pumps, providing water to local communities, serving over 200,000 - 300,000 people.